doodlebunnyhops/HawkWatch/docs/commands/tracking.md

 **Description:**
 Stop tracking a game.

-> ❗ Unwatching a game prevents you from adding a new game for 24 hours.
+> ❗ Unwatching a game prevents you from adding a new game for 1 hour.
 However, you can immediately rewatch the same game if it was a mistake.

 **Usage:**
 ```plaintext